Scotland

 On Land

 Our national animal is the Unicorn, however, spotting one of these in the wild is tough.
 A good alternative is a Highland Cow, which can be seen all across the Highlands.
 They’re beautiful animals!
-Also, Shetland is home to the Shetland Pony, an adorable little miniature-sized horse!
+Also, Shetland is home to the Shetland Pony, an adorable miniature-sized horse!

-In the air, be on the lookout for some big birds of prey.
+In the air, be on the lookout for some birds of prey.
 Falcons, Golden Eagles, and Ospreys can be seen in the Highlands.
 If those birds are too scary for you, then head to the coast and look for Puffins!
-You can see them all around the country’s coast, but you’ll have more luck up north.
+You can see them all around the country’s coast, but you’ll have more luck up North.

 At Sea

 Best of all, pods of Orcas can be seen around the country!
-They’re most common up north near Caithness and Shetland.
+They’re most common up North near Caithness and Shetland.
 If that’s not enough, then we’ve also got Minke and Humpback Whales!

 And of course, we also have Nessie waiting to be found at Loch Ness!
-If you can’t find her, head down to Loch Lomond where you might have better luck trying to find the mysterious Wallabys.
+If you can’t find her, head down to Loch Lomond where you might have better luck trying to find the mysterious Wallabies.

 Things To Know